 Here is the complete required and recommended reading list for my 200 Hour Yoga Teacher Training Programs.
 I’ve added a few honorable mentions in addition to my reading list, plus some insights into why I like or recommend these books.

 Required Yoga Texts:

-Since I host my yoga teacher trainings in Thailand, I decided to limit the required texts to just two books.
+Since I host my yoga teacher trainings foreign and exotic places, I decided to limit the required texts to just two books.
 It’s hard enough to pack for an entire month without bringing a bunch of books halfway across the planet.

 Considering that there are so many good books on yoga, this may seem like an impossible choice to make.
 However, I chose Light on Yoga, and the Bhagavad Gita for these reasons based on my opinions: